aaronpowell/aaronpowell.github.io/src/documents/posts/2009-07-15-recursive-anonymous-functions-the-net-version.md

---- cson
+---
   title: "Recursive anonymous functions - the .NET version"
   metaTitle: "Recurvie anonymous functions - the .NET version"
   description: "To know recursion you must first know recursion"
   revised: "2010-04-08"
   date: "2009-07-15"
   tags: []
   migrated: "true"
-urls: ["/recursive-anonymous-functions-the-net-version"]
+  urls:
-summary: """
+    - "/recursive-anonymous-functions-the-net-version"

-"""
+  summary: ""
 ---
 When playing around with JavaScript I decided to have a look at creating [recursive anonymous functions][1], which are a good bit of fun.